DrKapichu/drkapichu.github.io/blog/2022-04-05-AIFairness-benchathon.md

 ---

 # Fairness in AI - How a benchathon unlocked our knowledge
+<mark style={{"background-color":"#FF6600"}}>First version here</mark>

 Welcome to the second article of a series that aims at sharing how a group of private players (Danone, Ekimetrics, datacraft), researchers (Telecom Paris, Inria), and students (Université de Cergy), partnered to uncover fairness & ethics in Artificial Intelligence from a practical standpoint.
 The group tried to tackle the following challenge: “how should a Data Scientist concretely react when exposed to fairness concerns?”.
 If you are interested to understand how this initiative kick started, have a look here <span style={{"background-color":"#FFFF00"}}>TODO: Link to article</span> <mark style={{"background-color":"#FFFF00"}}>TODO: Link to article</mark>

-Welcome aboard for a journey description of how a group of private players (Danone, Ekimetrics, datacraft), researchers (Telecom Paris, Inria), and students (Université de Cergy), partnered to uncover fairness & ethics in Artificial Intelligence from a practical standpoint.
-The group tried to tackle the following challenge: “how should a Data Scientist concretely react when exposed to fairness concerns?”.
-If you are interested to understand how this initiative kick started, have a look here <span style={{"background-color":"#FFFF00"}}>TODO: Link to article</span> <mark style={{"background-color":"#FFFF00"}}>TODO: Link to article</mark>

 EMbarquons ensemble pour un voyage au pays de la fairness où on va vous présenter comment un groupe....
 Le voyage a débuté par un premier de compréhension ==> redirection vers article de vulgarisation **EN FRANÇAIS** + redirection pour le travail current vers github datacraft.

+<mark style={{"background-color":"#FF6600"}}>Second version here: adapted</mark>

+Let's all board on the benchathon journey to the land of AI fairness that we, a group of private players (Danone, Ekimetrics, datacraft), researchers (Telecom Paris, Inria), and students (Université de Cergy), partnered to uncover fairness & ethics in Artificial Intelligence from a practical standpoint.
+Through this journey the group tried to tackle the following challenge: “how should a Data Scientist concretely react when exposed to fairness concerns?”.
+We started with a series of workshops in the form of **mindshake times** to discuss the existing tools and methods, assess the needs and define an ethical charter.
+This led to the writing of a first popularisation article, in French, which you can find [here](./biais-humains-et-algorithmes).
+And for more info on the work of this article you are invited to visit the [datacraft's GitHub repo](https://github.com/datacraft-paris/Fairness-Benchathon) where you will find the code we developped and the charter we built.

 This article casts a light on the benchathon - definition below - in which the group participated to get a quick and documented opinion of an already rich fairness/ethical ecosystem.
 It first explains how the concept of benchathon accelerated our practical grasp of the topic, and then explores the first conclusions drawn about the fairness ecosystem.